 Weight loss trainer: a special type of personal trainer

-Jacki Takwa had been through some of the main stages of life—dating, getting married and having kids—and with each step she grew a little bigger.
+Jacki Takwa had been through some of the main stages of life—dating, getting married and having kids.
+She grew a little bigger at each stage.
 By the time she was 39 years old, she was 166 pounds at 5 feet 4 inches, and she wanted to lose 20 pounds.
 So she one day walked through our door and asked to speak to a personal weight loss trainer.

 Energy flows through the body

 “Here’s the problem,” getting right to the point, “I ate too much.”

 We saw it somewhat differently.